Jacob of Edessa: Identity

-For Jacob, a person was counted as Syrian, that is, Aramean, by virtue of speaking Aramaic.
+For Jacob, a person was counted as Syrian, that is roughly, Aramean, by virtue of speaking Aramaic.
 He treats "Syrian" and "Aramean" as synonyms, and he says the Greeks referred to the Arameans as "Syrians" while noting that "Syrian" could also be applied to Greeks who lived within the borders of Roman Syria and bore the regional name; any inhabitant of the province could be called a Syrian, which is the only reason the Greeks were so described.
-To prevent confusion, he distinguishes between the Greeks who translated Scripture and the other Syrians, that is, the Arameans who received those translations; for the Syrian-Arameans, the term emphasized their descent from Aram, who also spoke Syriac.
-Regarding the Arameans, Jacob believed they were the ancestors of the Assyrians, and he further held that the Chaldean and Assyrian kings belonged to the heritage of the Syrians because they used "our Aramaic tongue and script."
+To prevent confusion, he distinguishes between the Greeks who translated Scripture and the other Syrians, that is, the Arameans who received those translations; for the Arameans in Syria, the term emphasized their descent from Aram, who also spoke Syriac, and settled in the region west of the Euphrates.
+Thus, two terms for "Syrian" emerge: those who are regionally Syrian regardless of ethnic or linguistic background such as Greeks, and those who are ancestrally Aramean within the region of Syria.

+Regarding the Arameans, Jacob believed they were the ancestors of the Assyrians, and he further held that the Assyrian kings, whom he calls Chaldean, belonged to the heritage of the Syrians as their supposed ancestors because they used "our Aramaic tongue and script" and "belonged to our tongue."

-Other Works and Translations
+Other Works and translations

 Jacob’s greatest translation achievement was his Syriac version of the Homiliae Cathedrales of Severus, Patriarch of Antioch.
 He also revised Paul of Edessa's translation of the hymns of John Psaltes.
 This important collection is partially known through E.W.
 Brooks's edition and translation of the sixth book of selected epistles of Severus, which is based on another Syriac version created by Athanasius of Nisibis in 669.

 Jacob lists numerous Greek Fathers, including Gregory of Nazianzus, Gregory of Nyssa, Basil of Caesarea, John Chrysostom, Cyril of Alexandria, and Severus of Antioch, alongside Syriac Fathers such as Ephrem the Syrian, Philoxenus of Mabbug, and Jacob of Serugh, calling them "God-clad men" and "tried teachers."
 This synthesis of Greek and Syriac authorities is indicative of his deep engagement with both traditions.

-On Islam and Cultural Exchange
+Islam and cultural exchange

 Though he spent much of his life in monastic seclusion, Jacob addressed issues relating to Islam in his letters.
 He commented on the Muslim views of the Virgin Mary, described the qibla, and offered guidance on Christian-Muslim relations, particularly regarding converts to and from Islam.
 He issued what is considered the first Syriac juristic opinion permitting Christian clergy to teach advanced subjects to Muslim children.

 Jacob played a significant role in the cross-cultural transmission of knowledge.
 His translations and revisions, alongside those of other Syriac scholars, served as an intellectual bridge that facilitated the flow of Greek philosophy into the Islamic Caliphates, thereby influencing the translation movement in 9th-century Baghdad.
 This exchange among Syriac, Arabic, and Greek aided in the reintroduction of Aristotle to medieval Europe through Latin translations of Arabic texts.